portworx/px-docs/runc/index.md

 * TOC
 {:toc}

+>**Note:**<br/>Running Portworx via OCI RunC is still experimental.

 To install and configure PX to run directly with RunC, please use the configuration steps described in this section.

 >**Note:**<br/>It is highly recommended to include the steps outlined in this document in a systemd unit file, so that PX starts up correctly on every reboot of a host.
+An example unit file is shown below.

 ## Install the PX OCI bundle
 Portworx provides a Docker based installation utility to help deploy the PX OCI